The Education Policy Leadership Consortium©

 • Dan Loritz (Senior Fellow and President, Center for Policy Design)

-• Dr. John Ward (Senior Fellow, Center for Policy Design)
+• Dr. John Ward (Senior Fellow and Board Member, Center for Policy Design)

 New York